Web Highlights Tech Stack: Chrome Extension With 100k+ Users

 Micro Server

 In addition to the main server, I implemented a small microservice using Express.js.
-This microservice is responsible for exporting HTML to PDF files using the Puppeteer library.
+This microservice exports HTML to PDF files using the Puppeteer library.

-I had initially considered implementing this functionality in the main Nest.js server, but given the large size of the Puppeteer library and the resource-intensive nature of its operations, I decided to offload this functionality to a separate microservice.
+I had initially considered implementing this functionality in the main Nest.js server, but given the Puppeteer library's large size and resource-intensive operations, I decided to offload it to a separate microservice.
 This way, I can keep the central server lean and fast while still providing the necessary PDF export functionality via the microservice.

 Database